cjdunteman/cjdunteman.com/posts/how-i-built-this-and-lessons-learned.md

 description: An overly detailed documentation of how I built this website, including everything I learned during the process.
 ---

+I recognize the stack I used for this website may be considered "overengineering".
+This could all be done with HTML, CSS, and JavaScript.
+The reason for this is I wanted to try out and practice these technologies!

 This post is continually being updated as I learn and build this website.

 The main stack consists of: